Major League Gaming: History

 The 2012 MLG competitions saw many title changes in the Pro Circuit.
 Starcraft II was brought on as the league's main title.
 Fighting games for the PS3 and League of Legends were announced as additional titles.
 Halo: Reach is no longer on the Pro Circuit, nor is Call of Duty: Black Ops.
 Call of Duty was dropped from the circuit due to the lack of funding MLG received from PlayStation to put the title on the circuit.
 The 2012 tournament format has also drastically changed, with the introduction of seasonal events.
-The new format features 4 quarterly seasons; within each season are 2 Arenas and a Championship.
+The new format featured 4 quarterly seasons; within each season were 2 Arenas and a Championship.
 The Championship features all Pro Circuit titles, and has a free SD broadcast option.
-The Arenas are Pay-per-view (PPV) events and for now only feature Starcraft II, and are broadcast in high definition (HD) from MLG's Studio in New York.
+The Arenas were Pay-per-view (PPV) events, only featured Starcraft II, and were broadcast in high definition (HD) from MLG's Studio in New York.

 Also in 2012 came many new partnerships for MLG.
-So far, MLG has partnered with CBS Interactive (CBSi) to increase its broadcast capabilities and to integrate with CBSi's website, GameSpot.com.
-This new partnership hopes to increase exposure of MLG to a larger more casual audience.
+MLG partnered with CBS Interactive (CBSi) to increase its broadcast capabilities and to integrate with CBSi's website, GameSpot.com.
+This new partnership hoped to increase exposure of MLG to a larger more casual audience.

 During 2012, MLG has also partnered with KeSPA (Korean Esports Association) in a multi-year agreement.
-This agreement allows MLG exclusive access to KeSPA's Starcraft: Brood War players.
-The partnership will see KeSPA Brood War pros come to the US to compete in MLG events throughout the year.
-The participants will not be allowed to compete at any other foreign tournaments without MLG's approval.
+This agreement allowed MLG exclusive access to KeSPA's Starcraft: Brood War players.
+The partnership saw KeSPA Brood War pros come to the US to compete in MLG events throughout the year.
+The participants were not allowed to compete at any other foreign tournaments without MLG's approval.
 The deal took effect in June, when KeSPA Brood War pros participated in an exhibition event at MLG Anaheim.

 Beginning on November 2, 2012, with the commencement of the MLG Fall Championship in Dallas, Texas, Halo was reintroduced to the pro circuit.
 Halo 4, which was publicly released on November 6, was one of the five games scheduled for competitive play at MLG Dallas.

 In January 2013, Call of Duty: Black Ops 2 was introduced into the Pro Circuit.

 In 2013 MLG signed Carbon and Str8 Rippin to a collective $1.75 million contract.

 On August 14, 2013, Call of Duty: Ghosts was announced to be MLG's featured first-person shooter game for the MLG Columbus and 2014 season events.
 Through June 8–10, 2014 MLG hosted a tournament at the X Games for Call of Duty: Ghosts with the eventual winners being OpTic Gaming including fan favorites Matt "Nadeshot" Haag and Seth "Scump" Abner.

-In April 2014, MLG announced that it partnering with Lai Fung Holdings Limited (Lai Fung) and eSun Holdings Limited in building the MLG Arena on Hengqin Island in China, near Macau.
-The arena, which is scheduled to be completed in 2017, is part of the "Creative Culture City" development planned on Hengqin.
+In April 2014, MLG announced that it was partnering with Lai Fung Holdings Limited (Lai Fung) and eSun Holdings Limited in building the MLG Arena on Hengqin Island in China, near Macau.
+The arena, which was scheduled to be completed in 2017, was part of the "Creative Culture City" development planned on Hengqin.